-Process Guidance – 2024 Update
+Process Guidance – 2025 Update

-Final (2/29/2024)
+Redline Draft (5/6/2025)

 Background

-Since 2008, SAG has provided a venue for utilities and stakeholders to work together to discuss a variety of policy and technical issues and reach consensus on directives from the Illinois Commerce Commission (ICC or Commission).
+Since 2008, the Illinois Energy Efficiency Stakeholder Advisory Group (SAG) has provided a venue for utilities and stakeholders to work together to discuss a variety of policy and technical issues and reach consensus on directives from the Illinois Commerce Commission (ICC or Commission).
 Program Administrators and stakeholders have achieved many successes throughout this process.
 SAG is a forum that allows parties to provide early and ongoing input on energy efficiency programs, express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate.

-The 2022-2025 utility Energy Efficiency Plans (EE Plans) that were filed for approval with the Commission in March 2020 represent the sixth EE Plan filing for electric utility (ComEd), and electric and gas utility (Ameren Illinois), and the fifth EE Plan filings for gas utilities (Nicor Gas, Peoples Gas-North Shore Gas).
-The 2020 SAG Portfolio Planning Process resulted in consensus agreement between individual utilities and non-financially interested stakeholders prior to EE Plan filings.
-EE Plans were approved by the Commission in summer 2020.
-Following passage of the Climate and Equitable Jobs Act (CEJA) in September 2021, necessary changes were incorporated for electric energy efficiency plans by Ameren Illinois and ComEd, including updating stipulated agreements with non-financially interested stakeholders.
-In 2024, SAG will focus on the SAG Portfolio Planning Process, with the goal of reaching consensus on 2026-2029 individual utility EE Plans for Ameren Illinois, ComEd, Nicor Gas, Peoples Gas and North Shore Gas, prior to each utility filing an EE Plan with the Commission for approval by March 1, 2025.

 Objective

-SAG participants will seek to follow the guiding principles, process rules, and roles and responsibilities described in this Process Guidance document, to foster communication and productive discussion at SAG.
+The SAG Facilitator requests SAG participants follow the guiding principles, process rules, and roles and responsibilities described in this Process Guidance document, to foster collaboration and productive discussions at SAG meetings.

 This Process Guidance document will be updated by the SAG Facilitator on an as-needed basis, with input from the SAG Steering Committee and interested SAG participants.